Geographic Information Systems - PgDip, MSc

 EGM712 - Spatial Data Management (15 credits) – this module runs in weeks 7-12 of semester 1 and is a compulsory module.

 This module builds on the knowledge and practical skills gained in EGM711 to provide students with further experience in the acquisition, manipulation and analysis of spatial data.
 Methods for generating and collecting digital spatial data from primary and secondary sources are considered, and data processing, selection, integration and analysis extensively practiced.
 Lecture and practical sessions include digitising, geo-registration, GPS, accessing and using secondary sources, spatial join and overlay, network analysis and 3D modelling, and incorporate experience of a variety of large and small scale vector and raster datasets.
 The module also incorporates practice in statistical analysis and interpretation.
-Development of GIS software skills focuses on ArcGIS and extensions.
+Development of GIS software skills focus on ArcGIS and extensions.

 GROUP A – pick two (these modules run in weeks 1-6 of semester 2)